The Home of Daryl & Sharna Balfour

 We are likely to see the new season pups.

-Apart from its wild dogs – as already mentioned they have denned here every year apart from one over the past 11 years – the region is renowned for its lions and elephants and other big game.
+Apart from its wild dogs – as already mentioned they have denned here every year apart from one over the past 18 years – the region is renowned for its lions and elephants and other big game.
 Sable and roan antelope also occur here, while Kwando makes a special effort with its night drives, often following predators hunting until late in the night.

-The safari cost of $8690 per person sharing (based upon 4 guests travelling) includes all accommodation, meals and drinks at both camps; all activities including drives and boating excursions; medical evacuation insurance with MRI; daily laundry service at both camps; all park fees and government tourism levies and taxes; private charter flights between Maun and the camps and back to Maun.
-Single supplement is US$2030 per single and only two singles can be accommodated.
+The safari cost in 2024 was $12,890 per person sharing and we expect 2026 prices to be similar(to be confirmed) (based upon 4 guests travelling) and does not include the flight from Johannesburg, Cape Town or elsewhere to Botswana as well as all accommodation, meals and drinks at all camps; all activities including drives and boating excursions; medical evacuation insurance with MRI; daily laundry service at both camps; all park fees and government tourism levies and taxes; private charter flights between Maun and the camps and back to Maun.
+Single supplement is $2430 per single (TBC) and only two singles may be accommodated.
+Please let us know if you require any accommodation in Johannesburg en route.
+You should book your own flights to be in Maun by 1pm on the day your safari starts.

 Picture